-Shopping for your vehicle’s gear oil can be quite an experience.
-Especially when you come across terms like GL4 and GL5, and you do not have the slightest clue which is the best.
+Choosing gear oil for your vehicle can be quite a challenging experience.
+Especially when you come across terms like GL4 and GL5, you do not have the slightest clue which is the best.

-This article will provide you with the detailed comparison between GL4 and GL5.
-Moreover, you will be in a position to easily determine which among the two is suitable for your vehicle.
+This article provides you with a detailed comparison between GL4 and GL5.
+Moreover, you will be in a position to quickly determine which of the two is suitable for your vehicle.

 GL4 Vs GL5: Key Differences